bluehat/air/air_notes.md

 * [Some other one](https://www.amazon.com/gp/product/B004VGIGVY?tag=electronicfro-20) because these start selling out quickly.
 It meets the specs.

-#### Credible Easy DIY Room Air Filter Option
+#### Credible easy DIY room wild fire air filter option
 Adapter found this [credible and easy DIY option.](https://www.king5.com/article/news/local/this-diy-air-filter-for-wildfire-smoke-is-less-than-20/281-584346009) The parts here are assuming you get a 20"x20" box fan.
 * Materials
   * A [box fan](https://www.amazon.com/Holmes-HBF2001DP-BM-20-Inch-Black-Blade/dp/B00I8Q3082?tag=electronicfro-20).
 This one is the cheapest fan on prime.
 Unfortunately, the power cord and speed control are on the back, which is inconvenient for construction.
   * A [MERV 13](https://www.amazon.com/gp/product/B01CR9K33K?tag=electronicfro-20) or FPR 10 filter.
 We have reason to trust MERV more.
   * Tape.
-Ideally this would be an air-tight tape, such as duct tape.
+Ideally this would be an air-tight tape, such as [Duct tape](https://www.amazon.com/Multi-Use-Duct-2930-C-Inches-Yards/dp/B0013B1XHE?tag=electronicfro-20).
 Gaffer tape and gorilla tape are also well-suited to this.
 * Construction
   * Tape the air filter to the intake of the box fan.
   * The direction the air is supposed to go should be marked on the filter with and arrow.